kartikm/fonts-aakar/README.md

 How to install ?
 ================

-#### Linux
+#### Linux (using package)
-In Debian or derivative distributions, use:
+In Debian and derivative distributions like Ubuntu, simply use:

 ```
 sudo apt-get install fonts-aakar
 ```

+#### Linux (manual installation)

-Or you can place ttf file to /usr/share/fonts/truetype folder and run,
+Place font file to /usr/share/fonts folder and run,

 ```
-fc-cache
+fc-cache -v
 ```

+in terminal.

 #### Mac
 ```